 The world premiere of the new Solaris Urbino 18 will be held at Busworld Europe 2019.
 After the facelift unveiled during UITP Summit in Stockholm at the beginning of June, now the attention of Solaris team has been focused on the batteries.
 Thus, new batteries will be the key feature of the new Solaris Urbino 18 Electric.

-The manufacturer announced it has changed the cells supplier (whose name is kept confidential) and is ready to launch the Solaris High Energy + battery model.
+The manufacturer announced it has changed the cells supplier and is ready to launch the Solaris High Energy + battery model.
 They will be able to store 79 kWh in one module, that occupies the same space where today 50 kWh are carried.
 Thus, 60 per cent more capacity in the same space has been achieved.
 On the other hand, weight will increase by 30 per cent.
 On the Solaris articulated electric bus will be mounted as maximum seven packs of High Energy + batteries, that mean 550 kWh, allowing a range of at least 200 km.
 Today, the maximum capacity allowed on the Solaris articulated electric bus is 300 kWh.

 Trollino 24 ready for Busworld